fsprojects/FSharp.TypeProviders.SDK/README.md

 3. you want your type provider to be usable with either the `dotnet` toolchain (.NET SDK tools which executes using .NET Core) or `msbuild` (traditional .NET Framework/Mono) toolchain.

-Here is a rough guide to the steps to perform:
+Here is a guide to the steps to perform:

-1. Assume .NET SDK 2.1.100-preview-007363 and above
+1. Use .NET SDK 2.1.100-preview-007363 or above

-2. Switch to use .NET SDK project files
+2. First switch to use .NET SDK project files, compiling them with `msbuild`

 3. Update to the latest ProvidedTypes.fs/fsi from this project
    * If making a generative type provider, check your `isErased` flags and use of `ProvidedAssembly` fragments, see [this example](https://github.com/dsyme/FSharp.TypeProviders.SDK/blob/36b9f59c8f25d93adc11851affbcf71fcf671ef1/examples/BasicProvider.DesignTime/BasicProvider.Provider.fs#L68)